ManeeshChiba/spicemark/README.md

 `{%m1?1 300ml %}` and `{%1?1 water %}` are related.

 - `m1` indicates this block contains the measurement for ingredient 1 (water)
-- `?1` indicates that ingredient is part of option group 1 `%m2?1 100ml %}` and `{%i2?1 stock %}` are related.
+- `?1` indicates that the ingredient is part of option group 1 `%m2?1 100ml %}` and `{%i2?1 stock %}` are related.
 - `m2` indicates this block contains the measurement for ingredient 2 (stock)
-- `?1` indicates that ingredient is part of option group 1
+- `?1` indicates that the ingredient is part of option group 1

 This kind of markup should yield an ingredient item of: